DevGraham/ReactTesting/README.txt

-Within this Repository, we will be testing React code with technologies such as Cypress and Jest.
+Within this Repository, we will be testing React code with various technologies such as Cypress and Jest.

 Last Updated By Chris,